rstgroup/json-api-php/README.md

 $writer->setAttachLinked(true);
 ```

-And, as we can see, the top-level `linked` field contains documents with data of resources related with author resource:
+And, as we can see, the top-level `linked` field contains entities with data of resources related with author resource:
 ```json
 {"authors": [
     {